riomyers/cryptocat-android/README.md

    * Join/leave rooms
    * Proper Back button
 * Proper notifications
-* Tablet-friendly layout
+* Tablet-friendly layout (it's easy to do)
-* Make it not look ugly
+* Make it not look ugly -- in progress
 * Many other things

 Known bugs (they will get fixed!)
 ---
 * No fix for the broken Android SecureRandom
 * SSL certificate checking is not working (I think)
-* There's a bug in aSmack that fails to notify the app when someone leaves
-* It doesn't work (?) if you join the same room with two nicknames
-* Reconnection doesn't work
+* No auto-reconnection.
-* Sometimes you get randomly disconnected and the app fails to see it
+* Sometimes you get randomly disconnected and the app fails to see it (maybe it's fixed)
 * No way to close the service (It should close when you disconnect from all servers)

 How to build